MANHR Board of Directors

-In 2016, Arlene received the Arthur Stavisky Award, an honor that the Massachusetts Chapter of the National Academy of Elder Law Attorneys bestows each year on an individual who has dedicated herself to promoting elder causes in the community.
+In 2016, Arlene received the Arthur Stavisky Award, an honor that the MA Chapter of the National Academy of Elder Law Attorneys bestows each year on an individual who is dedicated to promoting elder causes in the community.
 On a national level, Arlene currently serves on the Leadership Council of the National Consumer Voice for Quality Long-Term Care.
 In 2013, she received the Consumer Voice’s Janet Tulloch Award for her dedication to nursing home resident advocacy.

 Arlene retired from accounting in 2011 and now devotes herself full-time to MANHR.

 As MANHR’s Executive Director, Alison promotes practices and education to improve the lives of MA nursing home residents.
 She is also focused on building MANHR’s organizational structure, including Board development and fundraising.

 Alison has been an active member of MANHR since 2013, starting when she was on a panel testifying before the Elder Affairs Committee at the State House regarding the misuse of antipsychotics.
 Yet Alison was already a strong advocate for nursing home resident rights prior to joining MANHR.
-Alison initiated Massachusetts legislation mandating informed written consent before the administration of psychoactive medications to protect long-term care residents from the misuse of those drugs.
+Alison initiated MA legislation mandating informed written consent before the administration of psychoactive medications to protect long-term care residents from the misuse of those drugs.
 Largely due to her efforts, this legislation became law in 2014.

-Alison’s mother endured Alzheimer’s disease for 17 years.
-Alison saw first-hand how her mother suffered from the misuse of antipsychotics, and Alison fought for informed consent rights to protect others from the same fate.
+Alison’s mother endured Alzheimer’s disease for 17 years, and Alison saw first-hand how her mother suffered from the misuse of antipsychotics.
+Alison fought for informed consent rights to protect others from the same fate.
 In addition to over drugging, her mother suffered many injustices in long-term care facilities during the progression of her disease.
 Alison took an active role in advocating for her mother’s rights throughout her illness.

 In addition, Alison volunteers on the following Boards to protect elders and low-income individuals: Area Agency on Aging (AAA) Advisory Board at North Shore Elder Services, Danvers (joined 2009) and Board of Directors at Northeast Justice Center (NJC), offices in Lynn, Lowell and Lawrence (joined 2015).
 The NJC serves low-income and elderly clients by providing high quality legal representation.